Don’t worry, these fan theories didn’t actually ruin your childhood

 Why it doesn’t hold up: I’m not gonna lie, I really liked this one.
 The original theory is well written and adds a compelling twist to the prequel trilogy.
 Unfortunately, the more you put the evidence to the test, the less likely this appears to be the case.

 Given that the thesis of the theory is that Jar Jar would return in The Force Awakens, we can already put part of this theory to bed.
-But really, this extends to the other big problem with the theory: If we’re to believe the Jar Jar plot line was dropped after The Phantom Menace, then why are scenes from later movies being used as proof?
-Telling a talented team of animators and actors to go out of their way to imply a plot line that was literally dropped from the movie just seems unlikely, to say the least.
+But really, this extends to the other big problem with the theory: If we’re to believe the Jar Jar arc was dropped after The Phantom Menace, then why are scenes from later movies being used as proof?
+Telling a talented team of animators and actors to go out of their way to imply a plot line that was literally dropped from the movie seems unlikely to say the least.

 Many have taken Ahmed Best’s comments on the theory to be official confirmation, which makes sense at a glance.
 Unfortunately, there’s a sad yet more believable explanation for this.
 Best has had to suffer years of harassment from angry fans after playing Jar Jar.
 But ever since this theory became popular, Best has finally gotten to enjoy a small amount of favor for the first time in over a decade.
 Remember, at no point has he ever said the theory was true.
 He’s simply said there’s some truth to it (which could simply be referring to Jar Jar taking influence from Dunken Fist Wushu) and that Jar Jar’s role was downplayed in later movies.